ecribbie/USRA_2022/YGOB/README.md

 The first step was to create a file with the gene mappings, this is a file where each line contains a gene followed by a space and then its specie.
 This was in fact done in the data exploration using a function from the functions file.

-The second step was to create a file containing the desired pillars, in this case this meant removing genes that were not part of selected species as well as removing pillars with less than 3 genes in it.
-This was done with run_get_desired_pillars.sh
+The second step was to create a file `desired_pillar.txt` containing the desired pillars, in this case this meant removing genes that were not part of selected species as well as removing pillars with less than 3 genes in it.
+This was done with `run_get_desired_pillars.sh`

-Finally two folders were created PILLARS_AA_FILES and PILLARS_NT_FILES in the DATA folder.
-By running run_AA_get_family_files and run_NT_get_family_files, several fasta files were created into these folders.
-Each file contained in fasta format the genes for a specific pillar in our desired pillars file including either their amino-acid or nucleotide sequences respectively.
+Finally two folders were created `PILLARS_AA_FILES` and `PILLARS_NT_FILES` in the `DATA` folder.
+By running `run_AA_get_family_files` and `run_NT_get_family_files`, several fasta files were created into these folders.
+Each file contained in fasta format the genes for a specific pillar in our `desired_pillar.txt` file including either their amino-acid or nucleotide sequences respectively.

 ## Running Software